StableSketcher: Enhancing Diffusion Model for Pixel-based Sketch Generation via Visual Question Answering Feedback: Experiments

-Figure~\ref{fig:qualitative} compares image quality across Stable Diffusion variants and our framework, StableSketcher.
-Stable Diffusion v1.5 and v2.1 show characteristic failures---v1.5 often over-details or drifts from the text, while v2.1 is more abstract and inconsistent.
-Fine-tuning the UNet improves simplicity and prompt alignment; tuning both UNet and VAE further boosts fidelity but remains unstable for the ``white background'' and fully accurate instance generation.
 In contrast, the proposed StableSketcher applies DDPO, an RL-based policy optimization algorithm, to overcome the limitations of baseline models and achieve the best results.
 The images generated by StableSketcher resemble human-drawn sketches and faithfully reflect the detailed conditions of the text prompts.
 Additionally, the results from StableSketcher were the most similar to the ground truth images, demonstrating the effectiveness of the proposed framework.
-Comprehensive qualitative results for all classes, together with the corresponding text prompts, are provided in the Appendix.